 "eloping" doesn't mean running away to get married in secret (at least it doesn't have to).
 To elope simply means this:

 to ditch whatever traditions aren't meaningful to you & focus your day on what is important to you.

-I want you to remember that as you look through this guide.
-Your elopement can be anything you want it to be.
+I want you to remember that as you look through this guide and start planning your elopement.
+Your day can be anything you want it to be.